This post may contain affiliate links. Please read our disclosure policy.

 Paleo Cinnamon Rolls

-These paleo cinnamon rolls are fluffy, gooey perfection.
-They’re delicious, simple, and topped with the most perfect glaze icing.
+These paleo cinnamon rolls are soft, gooey perfection.
+They’re delicious, simple, and topped with an easy glaze icing.
 If you’re a beginner baker—never fear!
-These are foolproof, yeast-free, and incredibly easy to make.
+These are foolproof, yeast-free, and fun to make.

 Ingredients